-Latitude : 23.05 Longitude : 72.55 Annual Average : 5.82 kWh/m2/day
+Annual Average: 5.04 kWh/m2/day

-Figure 40: Solar Irradiance
+Figure 48: Solar Irradiance

-As per the site specifications, the unit has a potential of installing 20 kWp solar rooftop which can generate around 0.40 lakh units of electricity annually.
-The proposed system will be an A Grid Tied Solar PV power plant consisting SPV array, Module Mounting Structure, Power Conditioning Unit (PCU) consisting of Maximum Power Point Tracker (MPPT), Inverter and Controls & Protections, interconnect cables, junction boxes, distribution boxes and switches.
+As per the site specifications, the unit has a potential of installing 25 kWp solar rooftop which can generate around 0.40 lakh units of electricity annually.
+The proposed system will be a Grid-tied Solar PV power plant consisting Solar PV array, Module Mounting Structure, Power Conditioning Unit (PCU) consisting of Maximum Power Point Tracker (MPPT), Inverter, and Controls & Protections, interconnect cables, junction boxes, distribution boxes, and switches.
 PV Array is mounted on a suitable structure.
-Grid tied SPV system is without battery and should be designed with necessary features to supplement the grid power during daytime.
-In grid-connected rooftop or small SPV system, the DC power generated from SPV panel is converted to AC power using power converter and is fed to the grid either of 33 kV/11 kV three phase lines or of 440V/220V three/single phase line, depending on the local technical and legal requirements.
+Grid-tied Solar PV system is without battery and should be designed with necessary features to supplement the grid power during daytime.
+In grid-connected rooftop or small Solar PV system, the DC power generated from Solar PV panel is converted to AC power using power converter and is fed to the grid either of 33 kV/11 kV three phase lines or of 440V/220V three/single phase line, depending on the local technical and legal requirements.
 These systems generate power during the daytime, which is utilized by powering captive loads and feeding excess power to the grid.
 In case the power generated is not sufficient, the captive loads are served by drawing power from the grid.

-Net Metering Business Model - The net metering-based rooftop solar projects facilitate the selfconsumption of electricity generated by the rooftop project and allows for feeding the surplus into the grid network of the distribution by the licensee.
+Net Metering Business Model - The net metering-based rooftop solar projects facilitate the self-consumption of electricity generated by the rooftop project and allows for feeding the surplus into the grid network of the distribution by the licensee.
 The type of ownership structure for installation of such net metering-based rooftop solar systems becomes an important parameter for defining the different rooftop solar models.
 In a grid-connected rooftop photovoltaic power station, the generated electricity can sometimes be sold to the servicing electric utility for use elsewhere in the grid.
 This arrangement provides payback on the investment of the installer.
 Many consumers from across the world are switching to this mechanism owing to the revenue yield.
 A commission usually sets the rate that the utility pays for this electricity, which could be at the retail rate or the lower wholesale rate, greatly affecting solar power payback and installation demand.
 The features/ requirements for Grid Connected Rooftop Solar PV System are as follows: